zenstackhq/zenstack-docs/blog/typesafe-query/index.md

 ---
-title: How To Get Type-Safety Frontend Queries Like GraphQL Without GraphQL Using Typescript
+title: How To Get Type-Safe Frontend Queries Like GraphQL Without GraphQL Using Typescript
 description: Obtain the exact type you request without executing the code utilizing the powerful type inference of TypeScript
 tags: [frontend, type-safety, graphql, api, typescript]
 authors: jiasheng